SAP-samples/btp-end-to-end-scenario-use-cases/topic3/docs/extend-app.md

 ## Content

-1. Open SAP Business Applicaiton Studio.
+1. Open SAP Business Application Studio.

 2. Navigate to the project's root folder of the Incident Management application.